 Lower Great Lakes Chapter Scholarships

 The Lower Great Lakes Chapter of NATAS offers scholarships to graduating high school seniors, and to college juniors or seniors.
 Students must plan to attend or currently attend a four-year college to pursue a career in the television industry.
-Recipients and their parents are guests at the 45th Annual NATAS Lower Great Lakes Chapter Regional Emmy® Awards ceremony where they will receive on-stage recognition.
-The gala is planned for Saturday, June 7, 2014 at the Cleveland Convention Center.
+Recipients and their parents are guests at the 46th Annual NATAS Lower Great Lakes Chapter Regional Emmy® Awards ceremony where they will receive on-stage recognition.
+The gala is planned for Saturday, June 27, 2015 at Bankers Life Fieldhouse in Indianapolis.

-The deadline to apply was February 15, 2014.
+The deadline to apply is February 16, 2015.
 The application process is the same for all scholarships and is completed online through this website, nataslgl.org.
 Applications will be screened by our scholarship committee, and finalists will be notified by mail.
 In March, finalists will be invited to an interview by members of the NATAS Lower Great Lakes Chapter scholarship selection committee.

 If you have questions, feel free to contact Education Committee Chair Susan Batt at [email protected].
 To view a letter submitted to student advisors with more details on our scholarships: high school students click here :: college students click here.
 Please note, DO NOT SEND ANY OF YOUR PRODUCTIONS.
 We do not accept DVD’s, Tapes, etc., however you are welcome to include a URL if the project is available online.